-The Seahorse Trust has set up a seahorse study project working in the Maltese archipelago to research and understand more about the 2 species of seahorses found in these clear Mediterranean waters.
-By working together with the people of Malta we aim to learn more about the seahorses and the habitat they live in.
+The Seahorse Trust in partnership with the Professional Diving Schools Association (PDSA) and Nature Trust Malta (NTM) has set up a seahorse research project working in the Maltese archipelago to study and understand more about the 2 species of seahorses found in these clear Mediterranean waters.
+By working closely together with the people of Malta and Gozo, we aim to learn more about the seahorses and the habitat they live in.

 Partnerships are key to our work throughout the world and none more so than in Malta where we are setting up an advisory committee of interested individuals and organisations to advise and help with our research work.

 The project is a joint project between The Seahorse Trust, the Professional Diving Schools Association (PDSA) of the Maltese archipelago and the Nature Trust Malta (NTM) and is being jointly coordinated on Gozo by PDSA representative Donna Hayler-Montague and on Malta by PDSA representative Neville McLellan and in the UK by The Seahorse Trust.

 Donna is also the official representative for The Seahorse Trust in Malta and her e-mail is MALTA PROJECT

 Seahorse Trust / PDSA / NMT Seahorse Research

 Both species of seahorse found in Maltese waters, the Spiny (Hippocampus guttulatus) and the Short Snouted (Hippocampus hippocampus) are recognised as Data Deficient (DD) under CITES (Convention on International Trade in Endangered Species) and so responsible, sustainable, research is vital to further our knowledge and separate fact from fiction; securing the long term future for these fragile animals.

 Divers can play an important role in the conservation of seahorses by reporting sightings to The Seahorse Trust at MALTA PROJECT at the specially set up e-mail address of email@example.com